bsebhat/bsebhat.github.io/content/labs/lab-01-arch-linux-vm-template/03-post-install-configuration.md

 Now, when I run `ll`, it's like running `ls -alth`.
 If I think of other aliases, I'll add them to the `.bash_alias` file.
 I'll also keep a copy of that alias file in the host computer's shared folder in case I want to use it in other Linux or UNIX VMs that use bash.

-## Conclusion
+## Clear bash History
-That's all I can think of for now.
-I'm going to use this as a "dynamic template", so if I think of other things I want to have when I clone this, I'll modify this `template-linux` VM.
-I'll also come back and update the packages.
-That way, I won't have to download and update new clone VMs in the future.
+When I'm done working on a template VM, I like to clear the bash history with the commands `history -c && history -w`.
+Then, when I clone it and start working on the clone VM, if I look at the bash history I know it starts when it was created.
+But I don't think it's very necessary.